The dental implant procedure. – Part 1.

 Sedation is an option.

-For patients who have anxiety about their proposed surgery, a decision might be made to use conscious sedation technique during their procedure so they are more relaxed.
+For patients who have anxiety about their proposed surgery, a decision might be made to use some type of conscious sedation technique during their procedure so they are more relaxed.
 (The use of a local anesthetic is still required.)
-Here's more information: Conscious Sedation.
+Here’s more information: Conscious Sedation.

 b) General Anesthesia.

 Some implant cases may benefit from the use of general anesthesia.
-With this technique, a medication is used that places the patient in a state of deep sleep.
+With this technique, medication is used that places the patient in a state of deep sleep.
 (One where the patient is unable to react to stimuli.)

 c) What type of anesthesia should be used for your surgery?

-A decision about anesthesia typically hinges on factors such has case difficulty and expected treatment time.
+A decision about anesthesia typically hinges on factors such as case difficulty and expected treatment time.
 Here are some examples:

 - For simple dental implant surgeries, such as the placement of one or two implants, the use of a local anesthetic, alone, is probably all that’s needed.